ivanache/heavy_ion_data/README.md

 - Presentations: the folder with previously-presented presentations
 - old: a storage compartment for data created by older versions of the code, as well as old versions of the code
 - atlasstyle-00-03-05: the folder with the libraries for ATLAS's style.
 This is the master copy.
 - THnSparses: the data format from where the data is drawn.
-Versions include (in order of release): Ntuple.root, THnSparses.root (not in use), THnSparses_060717.root, THnSparses_062017.root (first one to be used outside of Pion_data), THnSparses_062717.root, THnSparses_062817.root, THnSparses_070517 (first one to be used in Direct_Pion_data), THnSparses_071217.root, THnSparses_071417.root.
+Versions include (in order of release): Ntuple.root, THnSparses.root (not in use), THnSparses_060717.root, THnSparses_062017.root (first one to be used outside of Pion_data), THnSparses_062717.root, THnSparses_062817.root, THnSparses_070517 (first one to be used in Direct_Pion_data), THnSparses_071217.root, THnSparses_071417.root (only used in Direct_Photon_Data), THnSparses_071617.root (first to include more than one run, has Ncells>1, distance to border > 0, and distance to bad cell > 1 cuts built-in to its pion data)

 ## Guide to working with heavy_ion_data
 - To start, start up ROOT by entering "root" into Terminal after navigating to the desired directory (make sure that you have ROOT 6 installed and hooked up to Terminal).